atoerien/carbvis/README.md

 ## Attribution

-Original PaperChain and Twister algorithms were ported from their implementations in [VMD](https://www.ks.uiuc.edu/Research/vmd/) by Simon Cross et al.
+The original PaperChain and Twister algorithms were ported from their implementations in [VMD](https://www.ks.uiuc.edu/Research/vmd/) by Simon Cross et al.